WGAL: News operation

 A WGAL 8 News truck on City Island, Harrisburg in January 2020.

-WGAL presently broadcasts 39 hours of locally produced newscasts each week (with 6 1/2 hours each weekday, 3 1/2 hours on Saturdays, and three hours on Sundays).
 In addition to its main studios, WGAL operates bureaus in Harrisburg (on Market Street) and York (on South George Street a.k.a.
 BL I-83/Susquehanna Trail).
 The station operates the area's only live weather radar at its transmitter site known as "Super Doppler 8".
 As the only VHF station in the area, it has been the market leader for many years.
 This may also have to do with its newspaper roots, as is typical for many long-standing market leaders in the United States.

 As of 2013, WGAL's dominance is primarily in Lancaster and York counties, which contain the majority of the market's population.
 Starting in 2012, WGAL began experiencing declines in news viewership, the largest occurring in May 2013 That July, WHTM-TV beat WGAL for the first time at 5 p.m. among adults 25–54.
 WGAL lost ground in other time periods, including at 6 p.m., and fell to a virtual tie with WHTM at noon.

 On September 30, 1995, weekend morning editions of News 8 Today premiered.
 In 2010, a 6 a.m. hour of News 8 Today was added.
 In February 2010, days before the Winter Olympics, WGAL began using updated tickers for weather warnings, school closings and breaking news to fit 16:9 screens, preventing high definition programming from reverting to 4:3 standard definition when the tickers appeared.
 Around late October or early November 2010, WGAL's news set was modified with two new flat screen monitors to the left and right of the set, and an additional flat screen monitor was added to the front of the new anchor desk.